Staging and grading of oesophageal cancer

 Number staging system

 Your cancer doctor can explain number staging to you and how the number stage relates to the TNM stage.
-There are different number staging systems, depending on if the cancer is staged before or after surgery.
+There are different number staging systems, depending on whether the cancer is staged before or after surgery.

 Grading of oesophageal cancer